 SPECIAL CORRESPONDENT Jennie Flaming of Ordinary Adventures is a born-and-raised fourth-generation Seattleite and former Alaskan living back in her home, Seattle.
-She writes about outdoor adventure and travel in Washington, Alaska and Western Canada.
-She recently spent a weekend in Sitka with friends from Anchorage.
-This is her report on how to spend two days in Sitka, Alaska.
+She writes about outdoor adventure and travel in Washington, Alaska, and Western Canada.
+She recently spent a weekend in Sitka with friends from Anchorage, and this is her report on how to spend two days in Sitka, Alaska.

-Sitka, Alaska is one of my favorite places in Alaska!
-Like all of Southeast Alaska, it’s stunningly beautiful and it also has lots of local shops and good restaurants without being as crowded with cruise ship passengers as some other ports along the Inside Passage.
-My husband Jay and I met our friends from Anchorage there for a weekend to explore one of our favorite places.
+Sitka, Alaska, is one of my favorite places in Alaska!
+Like all of Southeast Alaska, it’s stunningly beautiful.
+It also has many local shops and spectacular restaurants without being as crowded with cruise ship passengers as other ports along the Inside Passage.

 My friend Jamie wisely suggested we rent a car.
-There are only 14 miles of road in Sitka, but we were there over a weekend when the bus wasn’t running (weekdays only) and wanted to be able to explore “the road”.
-After checking into our Airbnb, we set out to explore town a bit while the sun was shining.
+There are only 14 miles of road in Sitka, but we were there over a weekend when the bus wasn’t running (weekdays only) and wanted to be able to explore “the road.”

 Since it was miraculously sunny, we decided to take advantage of it and go for a hike.
-The forecast indicated rain coming in but we stayed mostly dry on the way up Gavan Hill.
-The first part of the trail is gravel and perfect, part of the Sitka Cross Trail network.
+The forecast indicated rain coming in, but we mainly stayed dry on the way up Gavan Hill.
+The first part of the trail is gravel and perfect and connects to the Sitka Cross Trail network.

 After climbing up about 1400 feet in 2 miles, we reached the overlook just as the rain started.

-Things got a bit slippery on the way down with the increasing rain on all the roots and mud on the trail, so we were feeling very accomplished when we got back to the bottom.
+Things got a bit slippery on the way down with the increasing rain on all the roots and mud on the trail, so we felt very accomplished when we got back to the bottom.

-After a hike, finding beer and pizza is pretty much mandatory, so we headed over to Harbor Mountain Brewing Co. to try the local beer, which we all agreed was delicious!
+After a hike, finding beer and pizza was mandatory, so we headed to Harbor Mountain Brewing Co. to try the local beer, which we all agreed was delicious!

-Campfire Pizza is located in the same building as was some seriously amazing pizza.
-They even had a Smore calzone for dessert, which was basically a pizza crust with marshmallow, graham cracker and nutella inside and it was AMAZING.
+Campfire Pizza is in the same building and serves some seriously fantastic pizza.
+They even had a smore calzone for dessert, a pizza crust with marshmallows, graham crackers, and Nutella inside, also AMAZING.
 Don’t skip dessert here!
-The four of us shared it and that worked out great.
+The four of us shared it, and that worked out great.

-Jay and I are always on the lookout for an excellent breakfast sandwich or burrito, and we found real gem at the Wildflower Cafe.
+Jay and I are always looking for an excellent breakfast sandwich or burrito, and we found a real gem at the Wildflower Cafe.
 Amazing breakfast sandwich and coffee!

-We decided to make our first full day in Sitka a history day, since Sitka has some of the most fascinating history in Alaska.
-The first capital of the Territory of Alaska (1867-1906) and the capital of Russian America (1808-1867), Sitka has plenty of old buildings and lots to learn about its complicated history!
+We decided to make our first full day in Sitka a history day since Sitka has a fascinating history.
+Sitka is the first capital of the Territory of Alaska (1867-1906) and the capital of Russian America (1808-1867), with plenty of old buildings and lots to learn about its complicated history!

-Next, we headed over to Castle Hill to Baranof Castle State Historic Site.
-At one time there was a mansion on this hill, which is long gone.
+Next, we headed to Castle Hill to Baranof Castle State Historic Site.
+At one time, there was a mansion on this hill, which is long gone.
 In its place is an open area with a great view.

 In addition to the history and the flag poles, Castle Hill also has a pretty good view of Sitka Sound and the town of Sitka.